 Yes, I admit that sarcasm is one of my bad characteristics.
 Of course, saying this would have embarrassed her because obviously people have been writing well for centuries.
 That is the problem with the passion that teachers show for any new model or mode of education.
 New fads keep occurring because the old ways do not work for everyone.
 But then neither do the new ones, so there is no sense in getting emotional or defensive over them.

 Recycling of ideas in education is similar to the creation of Frankenstein’s monster – parts of old theories and notions, stitched together in new ways.
 Of course, this constant revamping would not be necessary if we would learn to add new ones to the old still living models rather than killing them off, with the death knell of ‘“paradigm shift.”
 Yes, the amount of theories and models are going to be overwhelming this way.
 However, overwhelming amounts of information on have been around eons before the Internet, and somehow humanity has managed.

 When my dyslexic child was in fourth grade, I was given a writing workbook for her to use over the summer.
-If she followed the examples precisely should would end up with well written paragraphs that would look exactly like everyone else’s paragraphs that used the same book.
-So I took the what worked from the workbook, and made it mesh with other writing guidelines.
+If she followed the examples precisely, she should end up with well written paragraphs that would look exactly like everyone else’s paragraphs ( at least those that used the same book).
+So I took what worked from the workbook, and tried to make it mesh with other writing guidelines.
 Then, I gave her freedom to choose topics and mix up the methods and organization.
 Writing should be a creative activity and not simply rote learning.